-Note: If Charter is your cable Internet service provider (ISP), Charter recommends connecting your modem router directly to a cable wall outlet.
+Note: If Charter is your cable Internet provider, Charter recommends connecting your modem router directly to a cable wall outlet.
 If you must use a splitter, use a splitter that is rated at 3.5 dBmv.

-- 2. Connect the power adapter to the modem router and plug the power adapter in to an electrical outlet. - Press the Power On/Off button on the rear panel of the modem router.The Power LED lights green.
+- 2. Connect the power adapter provided in the package to the modem router and plug the power adapter in to an electrical outlet. - 3.
+Press the Power On/Off button on the rear panel of the modem router.

+The Power LED lights green.